 You can provide us with an inquiry regarding the authenticity of a work of art or an attribution of a work of art to a specific artist.

-The conservators of the Flemish Art Collection, and its partner museums—the Groeningemuseum in Bruges, the Museum of Fine Arts in Ghent and the Royal Museum of Fine Arts in Antwerp—are able to provide an unofficial attribution or authenticity estimate.
+The curators of the Flemish Art Collection, and its partner museums (the Royal Museum of Fine Arts in Antwerp, the Groeningemuseum in Bruges, the Museum of Fine Arts in Ghent, M - Museum Leuven and Mu.ZEE in Ostend) are able to provide an unofficial attribution or authenticity estimate.
 Estimations are also exclusively upon a visit by the owner of the work or authorised person, namely a legal representative.

 However, we cannot provide an appraisal of value due to ethical reasons.
 For a possible appraisal you can always contact a recognised appraiser or art dealer in your area (for Belgium: search the Yellow Pages under ‘purchase paintings’ or ‘art auctions’; and for Holland: http://www.federatie-tmv.nl/).